nickyiliwang0000/h/css/responsive-design.md

 }
 ```

 **You shouldn't rely on height media queries** for much beyond cases like the one above!
-Using height media queries for design decisions is tricky and unreliable, because browser heights are even more unpredictable than widths.
+Using height media queries for design decisions is tricky and unreliable because browser heights are even more unpredictable than widths.
 Some things to note:

   * A phone's browser bar takes up height and there's generally a context menu at the bottom of a phone screen.
   * People may be viewing your site from an in-app browser (e.g. from Facebook or Twitter).